Struct Query

 §Iterator::for_each

-// This might be result in better performance...
+// This may result in better performance...

 query.iter().for_each(|component| {